 Microvascular ischemic brain disease affects the small-sized blood vessels that are less than 0.5 millimetres in diameter.
 Hence, this condition is challenging to find and treat with surgical interventions.

-One 2015 article describes these treatment options detailed below to reduce stroke risk, cognitive decline, and physical disabilities.
+One 2015 article describes these treatment options in detail below to reduce stroke risk, cognitive decline, and physical disabilities.
 A doctor may prescribe one or more of the following treatment strategies based on the person's risk factors:

 Also Read: Fatty Liver Disease